This article was updated in March 2022 to reflect changing conditions, prices and trends.

 The wearable health technology industry has been expanding in recent years, but the onset of the Covid-19 pandemic has provided a significant boost in demand.

-As such, consumers are seeking to track their own health metrics and signs, which can potentially also include the detection of Covid-19, according to reports published early in 2021 in Nature Electronics.
+As such, consumers are seeking to track their own health metrics and signs, which can potentially also include the early detection of Covid-19, according to reports published early in 2021 in Nature Electronics.

-Recent studies show that wearable fitness devices can provide early detection of Covid-19, potentially lifting the burden from manual lab tests.
+Recent studies show that wearable fitness devices can provide early detection of Covid-19, potentially lifting the burden from manual lab tests

-Researchers at Stanford University School of Medicine and Case Western University have found that usage of particular data sets can identify cases of Covid-19 before symptoms are shown.
+Researchers at Stanford University School of Medicine and Case Western University have found that usage of particular data sets can identify cases of Covid-19 before symptoms show.
 The researchers looked in particular at heart rates, and how aberrations may indicate the presence of the illness.
 As part of their work, they created an online tool that could be used to assist in identifying the infection in its early stages.

 While such research remains preliminary, it does show the potential for wearables to be used in ways that contribute significantly to medical needs.